Crindigo/termcraft/doc/brainstorm.md

 For upgrades, store the save file version in the JSON data.
 Then an upgrade can migrate the save data to a new version, auto unlocking new research, etc. If this happens, store the un-migrated JSON in a backup key in local storage so if something went wrong it could be recovered and attempted again.

+# Space

+Level 1 devices - require an item (satellite, etc.) combined with a rocket + fuel built on a launchpad.
+Level 2 devices - require an item combined with power built on a space elevator.
+Level 3 devices - require an item combined with power built on a mass driver.
+Technically could use the same item but put it in a different device.
+Perhaps land should be renamed Device Cap?
+Since it doesn't make sense in space, and I really don't want to allow infinite devices.
+Or change "Land" to "Space" once you do rocketry research?